snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 )
 ```

 The tables will be styles with a Mantine theme.
-To style the table see [Tables Styles API](/components/table#styles-api)
+To style the table see Typography styles section.

 .. exec::docs.richtexteditor.table